lancettt/family-tree-generator/README.md

 4. Mother's name
 5. Generation

-A valid construction of a FamilyMember object can be:
+Here is a valid construction of a FamilyMember object:

     FamilyMember Zeus = new FamilyMember("Zeus", Gender.MALE, "Kronus", "Rhea", 2);